People detained by the International Criminal Court

 People detained by the International Criminal Court (ICC) are held in the ICC's detention centre, which is located within a Dutch prison in Scheveningen, The Hague.
 The ICC was established in 2002 as a permanent tribunal to prosecute individuals for genocide, crimes against humanity, war crimes, and the crime of aggression.
 As of June 2018, it has issued public arrest warrants for 42 individuals, six of whom are currently in custody of the court.

-The ICC detention centre is for holding people who have been charged with crimes, not for imprisoning convicted criminals.
-As such, all detainees are considered innocent until their guilt has been proven.
-Upon conviction by the ICC, criminals are transferred outside the Netherlands to serve their sentences.
+The ICC detention centre is only for holding people who have been charged by the ICC before and during their trials.
+Those found guilty are (after any appeals process is concluded) transferred to prisons in countries which have agreed to carry out ICC sentences, of which the Netherlands is not one.

 Detention centre

 The ICC currently has twelve detention cells in a Dutch prison in Scheveningen, The Hague.
 Suspects held by the International Residual Mechanism for Criminal Tribunals are held in the same prison and share some facilities, like the fitness room, but have no contact with suspects held by the ICC.

 The ICC registrar is responsible for managing the detention centre.
 The rules governing detainment are contained in Chapter 6 of the Regulations of the Court and Chapter 5 of the Regulations of the Registry.
 The International Committee of the Red Cross (ICRC) has unrestricted access to the detention centre.